tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 The pole of the above equation, $(11e^{-T}-10)$ monotonically decreases from +1 to -1 for 0<T<0.2.

 For 0.2<T<$\infty$, $(11e^{-T}-10)$ monotonically decreases from -1 to -10.
 Thus the pole of T(z) will be inside the unit circle, and the system will be stable if 0<T<0.2.
-In terms of frequency, where f = 1/T, the system will be stable as long as the sampling frequency is 1/0.2, 5Hz or greater
+In terms of frequency, where f = 1/T, the system will be stable as long as the sampling frequency is 1/0.2, 5Hz or greater.

+## Bilinear Transformation
+- Bilinear transformations allow us to apply the s-plane analysis and design techniques to digital systems.
+- We **prefer a simple transformation** that would yield linear arguments wh